cloudflare/workers-docs/reference/runtime/limits.md

 | Workers.dev | 50                |
 | Paid        | 1000              |

-app worker scripts do not count towards the limit
+App worker scripts do not count towards the limit

+## Script Size

+Workers enforces a 1MB limit for your code plus any resource bindings (such as Wasm bindings).

 ## Number of Requests